 Interests & Hobbies

 Dr. Daggett is married with 4 young children.
-During his off hours, Dr. Daggett enjoys doing work around his home, travel, playing recreational basketball and is a fan of the Kansas City Chiefs NFL franchise.
+He enjoys doing projects around his home, traveling, playing recreational basketball and is a fan of the Kansas City Chiefs NFL franchise.

 Research: Improving Outcomes